-Fundamentally, the restructuring of the asylum system aims to significantly speed up asylum procedures.
-To this end, the reform brings together all the main actors of the procedure “under the same roof”.
-Asylum procedures are carried out in federal centres located in six defined regions in Switzerland.
-The reform sets up several procedures (accelerated, extended, Dublin) strictly limited in time.
-The processing times for asylum applications and the time taken to appeal have been significantly shortened.
-In order to ensure fair procedures according to the rule of law, asylum seekers whose application is examined within the accelerated procedure are entitled to free counselling, as well as free legal representation from the very beginning of the procedure (see Regular procedure).
+The restructured Swiss Asylum System entered into force in 2019, it aims to significantly speed up asylum procedures.
+To this end, the reform brought together all the main actors of the procedure “under the same roof”.
+Asylum procedures are carried out in federal centres located in six asylum regions in Switzerland.
+There are three procedures (accelerated, extended, Dublin) strictly limited in time.
+In order to ensure fair procedures according to the rule of law, asylum seekers are entitled to free counselling, as well as free and independent legal representation from the very beginning of the procedure (see Regular procedure).

 Application for asylum: A person can apply for asylum in a federal asylum centre with processing facilities, at a Swiss border or during the border control at an international airport in Switzerland.
 The Swiss asylum procedure is organised as a single procedure.

-In most cases, asylum applications are lodged in one of the six asylum centres with processing facilities that are run by the SEM.
+In most cases, asylum applications are lodged in one of the six asylum centres with processing facilities run by the SEM (for an overview on the centres, see Reception Conditions, B. Housing).
 If this is not the case, the concerned asylum applicants are directed to one of those centres within 72 hours of filing the application for asylum.
 Even if they apply in one of the federal centres, asylum seekers can be transferred to one of the five other centres located in another region.
 As a result, they cannot choose in which region their application will be examined.
-The proceeding is different if an application is filed at the international airports of Zurich and Geneva (see below).
+See below for the proceeding if an application is filed at the international airports of Zurich and Geneva.